Coverage update

 Dr. Goodenowe's complete interview with Alexander Quon

-The full interview is provided here so the public can view the complete conversation.
-During the interview, Dr. Goodenowe addressed the status of the defamation action, raised concerns that publicly available materials regarding Bill 55 had not been referenced in prior reporting, and described the work of the Moose Jaw operations as focused on education, infrastructure, and community-based support, including services offered without charge to Saskatchewan residents.
+The full interview is provided below so the public can view the complete conversation.
+It runs approximately thirty-five minutes.
+During the interview, Dr. Goodenowe addressed the bill's legal text and his publicly posted analysis of its consequences, raised the status of the defamation action filed against MLA Clarke and NDP Leader Carla Beck, and described the work of the Moose Jaw operations as focused on education, infrastructure, and community-based support, including services offered without charge to Saskatchewan residents.
 Excerpts appear in CBC's published coverage.
+Readers can use the chapter guide to skip to specific sections; each timestamp jumps the embedded video to that point.

 This page documents Dr. Goodenowe's response to one article in CBC Saskatchewan's twelve-article series.